XML RSS

 The Holonomic Organization Model

-Dr. Ken Mackenzie is our internationally-recognized organizational expert.
+When it comes to change management theories, Professor Ken Mackenzie is our internationally-recognized leadership and organizational expert.
 Over 30 years of research, teaching, studying and working with organizations undergoing change have enabled what we consider to be the most workable of the change management theories or models that we have seen.
 We'll let Dr. Mackenzie tell the story, from the summary of his Practitioners Guide to Organizing Organizations...

 Generic Organizational Problems